scuzzydude/asimov/asimov.md

 Daryl's tweet was a tremendous destruction of value.

-Those values shared between Chinese and American Rockets fans, as well as Rocket fans all over the world, were values shared between peoples, and not between nations.
+Those values were shared between Chinese and American Rockets fans, as well as Rocket fans all over the world, were values shared between peoples, and not between nations.
 Sports are civil relations between people, not ideologies or governments.
 They are the public's domain.
 If you don't understand that, I suggest you watch one of the great historical movies about Sino-American relations, *Forrest Gump.*[^82] Starring Tom Hanks, who also played an astronaut in *Apollo 13*.
 Tom Hanks - historical accuracy.
 Tom Hanks, who said, *"There's no cryin' in baseball."*

 In the movie, Forrest is always in the right place at the right time, it was a story too good to be true.
 That's right, I'm equivocating trading Hakeem Olajuwon to Toronto with trading Forrest Gump to the Chinese.
 Or Rocky to Russians. *The Dream's* story is fact!

-I thought the Rocket's management was stupid to trade Olajuwon, but the result was a huge increase in real value of the Rocket's "brand" and franchise.
-By drafting Yao -- a direct result of trading Olajuwon the year before -- the Rocket's went from a team popular on the Gulf Coast and all over Africa, to the number one team in the most populous nation in the world.
+I thought the Rockets' management was stupid to trade Olajuwon, but the result was a huge increase in real value of the Rocket's "brand" and franchise.
+By drafting Yao -- a direct result of trading Olajuwon the year before -- the Rockets went from a team popular on the Gulf Coast and all over Africa, to the number one team in the most populous nation in the world.
 Yao retired in 2011 but the Rockets remained the most popular franchise in China up until the day of Morey's tweet.
 Morey threw away the tremendous franchise value gained by trading Hakeem Olajuwon.
 Good luck with that kind of value judgement, Philly.

 Still bitter?
 Yes, apparently.
 And that's my point.
 I'm one fan.
 I place tremendous value on this small but very positive piece of history that touched my life.
 I appreciate it enough to write about it, but to increase the value of that appreciation, all I really need do is share it.
 You multiply that across the fanbase, it's worth more than the \$2 billion appraised value of the Rockets franchise.
 The Rockets franchise is property.

-A Scoot could be formed, The Rockets declared genius, and the property title could be released to humanity.
+A Scoot could be formed, the Rockets declared genius, and the property title could be released to humanity.
 I don't think this would technically violate NBA ownership rules, but if it did, they should change.
 Essentially, a Scoot of Rockets-nation is formed, a proportional democracy that manages the responsibility for the public good that is Clutch City.

 The value of a great team goes beyond property.
 If you're a Rockets fan, I don't care where you came from, what color skin you have, what language you speak, who you sleep with, what religion you practice, who you voted for, or what you had for breakfast.[^83] I don't care about that.
 If you're a Rockets fan, you're my friend.
 How valuable is that?

 Billionaires don't have to worry.
-It would take a lot a lot of genius wealth to tempt you into taking a step down from royalty to benevolent dictator.
+It would take a lot of genius wealth to tempt you into taking a step down from royalty to benevolent dictator.
 I think we're talking about a genius level payday for those that can take a giant leap for mankind.
 They can still exert control, but it becomes a measurable responsibility.
 They can establish themselves as genius billionaires.

 For some billionaires, at least.
-Ballmer, best stick to a property-based investment scheme, seems like your star either needs a grumpy old man scowling at him, or the spirit of Toronto radio to unleash his inner G.[^84]
+Ballmer, best stick to a property-based investment scheme.
+Seems like your star either needs a grumpy old man scowling at him, or the spirit of Toronto radio to unleash his inner G.[^84] [^85]

 What I'm suggesting is the ownership model of the Green Bay Packers -- without the ownership, just the responsibility.
 The Packers operate as a non-profit, so it is not really an investment either.
 With scoot, a pledge would be able to extract the full genius value of a team and pass that along to the next generation of fans.
 Or they could trade their commitment to some other team, just like James Harden.